hoftherose/arch-wayland-setup/PostInstallation/README.md

 Connect to the internet using nmcli (assuming you installed networkmanager).
 If not simply reboot and mount from the live-usb and install anything that you may have been missing.
 Follow the [guide](https://wiki.archlinux.org/title/NetworkManager#Usage) to know how to use nmcli to connect to the internet.

 ## Creating a User
-To create a new user simply run `useradd -m -G wheel USER_NAME` to create user, `usermod -aG sudo USER_NAME` if you want them to be a sudouser and `passwd USER_NAME` to set password.
+To create a new user simply run `useradd -m -G wheel USER_NAME` to create user, and `passwd USER_NAME` to set password.
+The wheel group should give you access to the sudo command.
 The `-m` flag will create a home directory for this user.
 You can also use the `-s` flag to add which shell you want to use for that user, by default it uses bash.

+If you are not able to use sudo commands, edit /etc/sudoers.d to allow group wheel to execute any command.
 Follow the [guide](https://wiki.archlinux.org/title/Users_and_groups#User_management) to see best practices on creating users.

 ## Grub Config
 Although most of the config is going to be aesthetic, this part will only walk you through the fuctional configuration for the grub.